Home

 For enhanced visualization, see http://www.jonesbeachbums.com/1973_page.htm

 Three girls, a mere 17 and 18 years old in skimpy outfits, standing on an entrance ramp of a highway carrying sleeping bags and backpacks would be a alarming sight in today's world.
-But in the early 70's (at least on Long Island) that was pretty common.
+But in the early 70's (at least on Long Island) that was not uncommon.
+Has the world changed, or are people now just much more aware of the dangers?
+All I know is the three of us felt completely safe and confident that we would have no problems.

-Our first two rides were brief and took us to the NYC limits, which was not a good place for the three of us to be, even back then.
-It was the area where if a car broke down and was deserted, in 5 minutes it would be stripped of everything.
-In 5 minutes flat it would become an automobile skeleton.
+Our first two rides were brief and took us to the NYC limits, which was not a good place for us to be, even back then.
+It was the area where if a car broke down and was deserted, in 5 minutes flat it would be stripped of everything and become an automobile skeleton.
+We all suddenly became aware—though it was unspoken—that vultures were close by, and we began to feel a bit uncomfortable.

 But as luck would have it, in a short amount of time a third car pulled over to pick us up.
 It roared, clanked and sputtered, was painted psychedelic colors, and inside were 3 guys.
 Two of them were young, while the third appeared much older.
 Also, in the backseat was a large, panting, drooling dog of indeterminable breed.

 Besides the bizarre paint job, the car was old and could not accelerate above 50 mph.
 It had bad shocks, no padding on the ceiling, the driver-side window was broken and taped, and the radio was missing.
 Nevertheless, we were thrilled when we were told that they were on their way to the Watkins Glen Festival too.
-We put our paraphernalia in the trunk and climbed into their car.
+We put all our gear into the trunk and climbed into their car.

-Laurie, Debi and I exchanged many wide-eyed glances while sitting quietly in the bouncy, sputtering car, getting drooled on by Cocaine, often bumping our heads on the unpadded ceiling, and listening to their raucous and irritating merriment.
-We couldn't speak much to each other, and we did our best to maintain a friendly atmosphere with these three guys, who despite the noise seemed harmless enough.
+At first thrilled about scoring the ride, in a little while Laurie, Debi and I began to exchange concerned glances as we tried to get comfortable in the bouncy, sputtering car, getting drooled on by Cocaine, often bumping our heads on the unpadded ceiling, and forced to listen to increasingly irritating and obnoxious merriment.
+We couldn't speak much to each other, and so we just did our best to maintain a friendly atmosphere with these three guys, who despite the noise seemed harmless enough.

 Eventually it got dark, and the searches ceased.
 But still, Rochester seemed very far away.
 Of course, the car couldn't go over 50, and all the searches and pee breaks and beer refill stops we made hadn't helped.
 However, it eventually dawned on us that the true problem was they didn't know how to get to their friend's house.
 A few times they would give up and make frustrated calls at phone booths, but they never wrote anything down, and seemed to forget the directions as soon as they got back on the road.